 But, please note that there are so many different wading footwear manufacturers on the market today who produce so many different models in both men’s and women’s styles and sizes, it is simply not feasible to review all of them here.

-Therefore, we have chosen a few from among the many that we feel provide fly fishermen with a good value for the money.
+Therefore, we have chosen and reviewed few from among the many that we feel provide fly fishermen with a good value for the money.

-- 1 The Top Fly Fishing Wading Boots of 2018: Outdoor Empire Reviews
+- 1 The 8 Top Fishing Boots of 2018: Outdoor Empire Reviews

 - 2 Types of Fly-Fishing Waders